mcavage/node-db/README.md

 ## License

-All the bindings I'm putting out as MIT, but you *really* need to be aware of the BDB license.
+I'm putting this project under MIT, but you *really* need to be aware of the BDB license.
 BDB is put out under a dual-license model: Sleepycat and commercial.
 IANAL, but effectively the sleepycat license has a copy-left clause in it that makes any linking to BDB require your application to be open sourced